cjherman6/interview/README.md

 #### What are the levers we can pull to move our metrics?
 * Prevent OT from occuring with high-churn-risk groups
+* Model can also predict who is a high risk and we can focus our efforts on retention with high probability individuals